LordexDuck3990/aoicaweb/docs/functions/$ayakaPro.md

 ## Example(s)

-It will send new leref pro canvas.
+It will send new ayaka pro canvas.

 ```js
 bot.command({